 One of our favorites is Otter Wax Suede Cleaner.
 It’s easy to spray on, which reduces the risk of saturating the leather and causing an even more unsightly stain than what you started with.

-Step-by-Step Instructions
+Step-by-Step Instructions for Cleaning Suede Boots

 Step 1: Dry the Boots and Knock Off the Dirt

-Use a clean dry cloth to dab the boots and absorb any moisture.
+Use a clean, dry cloth to dab the boots and absorb any moisture.
 If they’re wet inside, stuff them with paper and leave them overnight to dry.

-Once dry, grab your boots by the ankles and knock the soles together to remove any dust, dirt, or caked on mud.
+Once dry, grab your boots by the ankles and knock the soles together to remove any dust, dirt, or caked-on mud.

 Step 2: Use Your Suede Brush

-Suede brush is the first tool you’ll use to try to remove any stains.
+A suede brush is the first tool you’ll use to try to remove any stains.

 Step 3: Rub Your Boots with Your Suede Eraser